andresgbecerra/co-induction-anguar/Hardcore Functional Programming in JavaScript/README.md

     console.log(result); // 3
     ```
    - **curry:** es posible gracias al closure y es descomponer funciones en funciones mas pequeñas para que cada una reciba un argumento.
    - It divides your function into multiple smaller functions that can handle one responsibility.
-- This makes your function pure and less prone to errors and side effects
+   - This makes your function pure and less prone to errors and side effects.
+   - Currying doesn’t call a function. `It just transforms it.`

     ```ruby
         const add = (x, y) => x + y ;